 What Are Index Futures, and How to Trade Them Profitably

-If you’re like us, then you check some financial news outlets when you wake up – hours before the exchanges actually open.
+If you’re like us, then you check some financial news outlets when you wake up – hours before the exchanges open.
 That means there isn’t much to talk about in the stock market.
 So instead, the early-morning shift of financial journalists tends to focus on stock index futures.

 These derivative instruments might sound dauntingly technical.
-But they actually represent a very simple concept.
+But they represent a very simple concept.
 And they’re a great way to learn about derivatives trading, which can boost your portfolio’s upside and protect you from market uncertainty.

 Let’s learn how to use stock index futures to expand your upside and safeguard your portfolio.